SSWConsulting/SSW.Rules.Content/rules/datetime-fields-must-be-converted-to-universal-time/rule.md

 ```

 ::: good
-Figure: Good Example - Using Noda Time to manipulate dates and times.
+Figure: Good example - Using Noda Time to manipulate dates and times
 :::

 When retrieving data from the database it must be converted back to the local time of the user.